akka/akka-persistence-jdbc/docs/src/main/paradox/migration.md

 }
 ```

-If you have re-configured the `schemaName`, `tableName` and `columnNames` through configuration settings, you will need to move them a new key.
+If you have re-configured the `schemaName`, `tableName` and `columnNames` through configuration settings then you will need to move them to a new key.

 * key `jdbc-journal.tables.journal` becomes `jdbc-journal.tables.legacy_journal`
 * key `jdbc-snapshot-store.tables.snapshot` becomes `jdbc-snapshot-store.tables.legacy_snapshot`